CSCfi/csc-user-guide/docs/cloud/rahti/tutorials/helm.md

 1. From the list above, we are only interested in `deploymentconfig.apps.openshift.io`, `persistentvolumeclaim/html`, `service/nginx` and `route.route.openshift.io/nginx`.
 The rest are auto-generated like the `secret/` tokens or created with other objects like `service/glusterfs-dynamic-ed156002-8a7e-11ed-b60d-fa163e0d8841` was created after the `persistentvolumeclaim/` (PVC) was created.

     We will write templates one by one, starting by the Volume.
-There are two approaches to acomplish this task, "get and and clean" or "recreate from template".
+There are two approaches to accomplish this task, "get and and clean" or "recreate from template".
 We will first try the "get and clean" method.

 ### Get and clean